35 From 1: My Favorite Films From 2001

 But then, in 2001, came this film, Waking Life, which not only uses philosophy as a central theme of the movie, but even moreso, uses it as the only theme of the movie.

 The plot presented here isn't so much a linear storyline of which comprise what we're used to seeing in a typical wide release motion picture, but more of a collection of intellect-driven musings on the whole "what does it all mean" type of discussion.
 It is a patchwork of existentialistic narratives strung together in a manner that only Linkletter himself could have pulled off.
-And what I mean by that is that it not only does it succeed on the whole as a piece of watchable cinema, it does so with an engaging enthusiasm.
-Unlike those rare previous attempts of capturing philosophical introspections on film, such as My Dinner With Andre, Waking Life tries to make this kind of "thing" more digestible for wider audiences by focusing more on the questions that are asked at the beginning of such conversations instead of the answers which ultimately result after long periods of pondering and reflection.
+And what I mean by that is that it not only does it succeed on the whole as a piece of watchable cinema, but it does also so with an engaging enthusiasm.
+Unlike those rare previous attempts of capturing philosophical introspections on film, such as My Dinner with Andre, Waking Life tries to make this kind of "thing" more digestible for wider audiences by focusing more on the questions that are asked at the beginning of such conversations instead of the answers which ultimately result after long periods of pondering and reflection.
 And it's not just because of RL's ability to make this kind of subject matter interesting to listen to.
-In Waking Life, the semi-autuer decides to present the visuals with a type of then-new style of animation called Rotoscoping, in which digital paint is overlayed the real life images.
-Personally, I think it's a animation technique that only works in a very rare instances, but fortunately enough, this is one of those instances.
-It gives the movie an overall semi expressionistc look that helps to enhance lucid dreamlike quality of the narrative.
+In Waking Life, the semi-auteur decides to present the visuals with a type of then-new style of animation called Rotoscoping, in which digital paint is overlayed the real-life images.
+Personally, I think it's an animation technique that only works in a very rare instances, but fortunately enough, this is one of those instances.
+It gives the movie an overall semi expressionistic look that helps to enhance lucid dreamlike quality of the narrative.

-In the end, what we're given with this film is a refreshing, vividly colored, mind-delving,alternative to the same ol' same ol' formula that continually saturates the market and gives the brain a front row seat instead having it wait outside of the lobby doors.
+In the end, what we're given with this film is a refreshing, vividly colored, mind-delving, alternative to the same ol' same ol' formula that continually saturates the market and gives the brain a front row seat instead having it wait outside of the lobby doors.

 that the man in question was there.